apache/flink/docs/java_api_guide.md

 Accumulators are simple constructs with an **add operation** and a **final accumulated result**, which is available after the job ended.

 The most straightforward accumulator is a **counter**: You can increment it using the ```Accumulator.add(V value)``` method.
-At the end of the job Stratosphere will sum up (merge) all partial results and send the result to the client.
+At the end of the job Flink will sum up (merge) all partial results and send the result to the client.
 Since accumulators are very easy to use, they can be useful during debugging or if you quickly want to find out more about your data.

-Stratosphere currently has the following **built-in accumulators**.
-Each of them implements the {% gh_link /stratosphere-core/src/main/java/eu/stratosphere/api/common/accumulators/Accumulator.java "Accumulator" %} interface.
+Flink currently has the following **built-in accumulators**.
+Each of them implements the {% gh_link /flink-core/src/main/java/org/apache/flink/api/common/accumulators/Accumulator.java "Accumulator" %} interface.

-- {% gh_link /stratosphere-core/src/main/java/eu/stratosphere/api/common/accumulators/IntCounter.java "__IntCounter__" %}, {% gh_link /stratosphere-core/src/main/java/eu/stratosphere/api/common/accumulators/LongCounter.java "__LongCounter__" %} and {% gh_link /stratosphere-core/src/main/java/eu/stratosphere/api/common/accumulators/DoubleCounter.java "__DoubleCounter__" %}: See below for an example using a counter.
+- {% gh_link /flink-core/src/main/java/org/apache/flink/api/common/accumulators/IntCounter.java "__IntCounter__" %}, {% gh_link /flink-core/src/main/java/org/apache/flink/api/common/accumulators/LongCounter.java "__LongCounter__" %} and {% gh_link /flink-core/src/main/java/org/apache/flink/api/common/accumulators/DoubleCounter.java "__DoubleCounter__" %}: See below for an example using a counter.
-- {% gh_link /stratosphere-core/src/main/java/eu/stratosphere/api/common/accumulators/Histogram.java "__Histogram__" %}: A histogram implementation for a discrete number of bins.
+- {% gh_link /flink-core/src/main/java/org/apache/flink/api/common/accumulators/Histogram.java "__Histogram__" %}: A histogram implementation for a discrete number of bins.
 Internally it is just a map from Integer to Integer.
 You can use this to compute distributions of values, e.g. the distribution of words-per-line for a word count program.

 __How to use accumulators:__